6 Procurement Fraud & Symptoms to Alert you to Action

-Procurement fraud is like common cold but with far unpleasant implications.
-In a typical arrangement, it is the procurement manager or other designated officials who award contracts to a vendor in return of favors.
+First of all, procurement fraud is like common cold but with far unpleasant implications.
+Moreover, in a typical arrangement, it is the procurement manager or other designated officials who award contracts to a vendor in return of favors.
 As a result of this unethical transaction, businesses suffer billions of dollars in loss.
 The Association of Certified Fraud Examiners (ACFE) estimates that each year, companies lose up to 5 percent of revenue to fraud that amounts to $3.7 trillion globally.

 Ways to Identify Procurement Fraud

 If you ask for the solution to procurement fraud, we are afraid that there isn’t any better way to control it than enforcing reliable vigilance.
 Under the purview of this vigilance, are some preventive measures that can be considered a solution to procurement fraud.
 Below we have compiled six commonly surfacing procurement frauds and symptoms that should alert you to action.

 Firstly, to begin with, let’s talk about the most common of all practices—bribery.
 Bribery is an incentive given by the contractor of a winning project to the influencer within a function.
 This monetary amount ranges from 5% to 20% of the total contract value won by a vendor.
 In some cases, this bribe need not be a raw fiscal deal but in kind as well including but not limited to expensive gifts and gestures of any nature.

 🚩 Signing up for product/service that doesn’t match value output for the price paid